geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/ChangeControlSetting.md

         "FeatureName": "SubscriptionCore"
     }
     ```
 3. Add the control json with all parameters given in template.
-The following meta-data are required for a control to be scanned:
+The following metadata are required for a control to be scanned:
     ``` JSON
     "Controls": [
         {